 All related party transactions (if any) entered into were on an arm's length basis and in the ordinary course of business and were in compliance with the applicable provisions of the Act and the Listing Regulations.
 Further, there were no transactions with related parties which qualify as material transactions under the Listing Regulations.
-The policy on materiality of related party transactions and dealing with related party transactions as approved by the Board may be accessed on company's website at the link http://www.seya.in/wp-content/uploads/2011/06/Related-Party-Transactions-Policy-Seya.pdf The details of the transactions with related parties are provided in the accompanying financial statements.
+The policy on materiality of related party transactions and dealing with related party transactions as approved by the Board may be accessed on company's website at the link https://seya.in/wp-content/uploads/2011/06/Related-Party-Transactions-Policy-Seya.pdf